ARAFAT05426/RealStateAppClient/README.md

-## Proctor Real Estate
+## kState

 ### Project Brief

-- **Project Concept:** Proctor Real Estate is a comprehensive web application designed to simplify the process of finding and managing real estate properties.
+- **Project Concept:** kState is a comprehensive web application designed to simplify the process of finding and managing real estate properties.
 It aims to provide detailed property information before renting or buying.
 - **Problem Solved:** Addresses the complexities of finding secure property details and managing property listings.

+### Live Site

+Explore the live site: [kState Survey Application Live](https://assignment-9-e77da.web.app/).

 ### Features